DanBriSyk/UofG-MicroCT/Batch-TXM-Converter/Readme.md

     -   Check "Zip each image stack" to compress the output files.
     -   Check "Check each scan before processing" to preview slices.
     -   Check "Convert to 8-bit" to reduce the bit depth of the output images.
+    -   Select "Parallel" or "Serial" in the processing mode menu.
 5.  **Start Conversion:**
     -   Click "OK" to begin the conversion process.
 6.  **Monitor Progress:**